 RBM160 ball mill - technical features

-• Best solution for small to medium confectionery manufacturers.
+• Suitable for small to medium confectionery manufacturers.

-• Water-jacketed tank with a 2 kW heating element.
+• Water-jacketed tank with integrated 2 kW electric heating.

 • Top lid with gas springs and safety switch.